Linux commands every user should master

 it.
 There isn't anything more than that to it, yet I use it multiple times

-everyday when I forget the syntax of chmod
+everyday when I forget the syntax of chmod command or have forgotten how

 Search through files, content, outputs, basically anything: grep

 This one is basically a search command.
-But unlike the upcoming find
+But unlike the upcoming find command,

 this one doesn't search for just the names of files.
 It searches through their